-The Low Road is funny, smart adventure game with a great cast of characters and a great plot
+The Low Road is a humorous, intelligent adventure game with a great cast of characters and a compelling narrative to boot.

 Developer: XGen Studios

-While playing the game, I ran into a strange bug which occurred after I saved and quit the game.
+I did notice one strange bug which occurred after I saved and quit the game.
 It caused all of my equipment to be shown but the game didn’t load into my previously continued game.
 As a result, I was forced to start a new game.

 - Nice timeline and setting

 - A major bug is still currently in the game